Architecture Overview

 Server

-The server acts as a relay between clients and inspectors.
-It manages WebSocket connections and routes CDP messages bidirectionally.
+The server is a Rust-implemented WebSocket relay server.
+It acts as a relay between clients and inspectors, managing WebSocket connections and routing CDP messages bidirectionally.
+It can run as a standalone server or be embedded in a Tauri desktop app.

 Inspector